 Last spring, I wrote an article titled Outdoor Living: The Best Bang for Your Buck.
 Now that autumn is approaching and days are getting shorter, I would like to offer some suggestions on how to protect your investment.
-Here are recommendations on what measures to take to prolong the life of your outdoor chairs, tables, and other various pieces:
+Here are recommendations on outdoor furniture care and what measures to take to prolong the life of your outdoor chairs, tables, and other various pieces:

 Most wood furniture for outdoors is made from teak, which is naturally better at withstanding moisture and fluctuating temperatures than other woods.
 However, teak furniture should have a protective sealant applied yearly so that snow and freezing rain can’t seep into the wood and cause it to crack.
 Also, ensuring that each piece is covered for the duration of the season will add to its life.
 With a little preventative care, your wood furniture will last for years to come.